JuliaSNN/SpikingNeuralNetworks.jl/docs/src/index.md

  - Access to all models' variables at runtime and save-load-rerun of arbitrarily complex networks;
  - Growing ecosystem for stimulation protocols, network analysis, and visualization ([SNNUtils](https://github.com/JuliaSNN/SNNUtils), [SNNPlots](https://github.com/JuliaSNN/SNNPlots), [SNNGeometry](https://github.com/JuliaSNN/SNNGeometry)).

-`SpikingNeuralNetworks.jl` is defined within the `JuliaSNN` ecosystem, which offers `SNNPlots` to plot models' recordings and `SNNUtils` for further stimulation protocols and analysis.
+`SpikingNeuralNetworks.jl` leverages the `JuliaSNN` ecosystem, which offers `SNNPlots` to plot models' recordings and `SNNUtils` for further stimulation protocols and analysis.

 ## Models: populations, connections, and stimuli